Beautii

 Beautii was processing approximately 20 bookings daily through a manual system that resulted in 80% of bookings requiring manual processing due to users not being able to instant book and over 8 hours of administrative work.
 By streamlining more operations via Whatsapp, the transformation of Beautii’s booking system delivered a dramatic improvement in efficiency, customer experience, and financial performance.
 Within the first three months of making the outlined changes, the results exceeded expectations:

-£2,400 in monthly manual processing costs were eliminated, delivering an immediate financial return.
+In addition to these results, rebooking rates dropped from 80% to under 20%, eliminating one of the most critical operational bottlenecks. £2,400 in monthly manual processing costs were also eliminated, delivering an immediate financial return.

 Beyond the UX changes, Beautii’s booking system unlocked 24/7 booking capabilities, improved therapist utilisation across a pool of 150+ professionals, and significantly boosted customer satisfaction through faster responses and fewer booking errors.